jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.

-Heavy weight support, by contrast, means systematically looking at the those support conversations we have again and again and creating useful resources to help educate our customers and get them going.
+Now Heavy weight support, means systematically looking at the those support conversations we have again and again and creating useful resources to help educate our customers and get them going.

-That being said, heavy weight support is not purely self-service.
-We still send lots of emails and we even have phone support!
+But heavy weight support is also not purely self-service.
+At Wistia we still send lots of emails and we even have phone support!

+It's really about raising the level of discourse in our inboxes.
+So instead of our new customers saying "I'm so excited for Step 1...how do I do step 1?", we normally don't hear from them until more advanced stages, or until we break something.

-It's all about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
+Heavy weight support is about creating alternates to the higher-touch routes, so they are not the first option for a stuck customer.
 Think of it as a first line of defense.

 ## Heavy Weight Examples